 When should I arrive?

 Students will be moving into residence in stages.
-The first group to move in will be any international travellers who are required to self-isolate.
-The arrival/move-in dates for these students are August 13 and August 14.
-Students who are participating in Early Orientation will move in next.
-International Orientation participants move in on August 29.
-Meighen Centre Pre-Orientation participants will move in on August 31.
-All remaining new students are invited to move in on Friday, September 3.
-For any residence-related questions, please contact firstname.lastname@example.org.
+The first group to move in will be students who are participating in International Orientation.
+The arrival/residence move-in date for these students is August 29.
+Meighen Centre Pre-Orientation participants will move in on August 30.
+All remaining new students are invited to arrive/move in on Friday, September 2.
+For any residence-related questions, please contact email@example.com.